Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-InputMethodHints-ImhHiddenText-v.rst

     :status: todo
     :value: 0x1
     :realname: Qt::InputMethodHint::ImhHiddenText
-    :digest: 2f7e769291a999170899a45de133217a
+    :digest: ca3b113d1402ecefe53d54fb4ec26188

 The input method should not show the characters while typing.
-This is automatically set when setting QLineEdit::echoMode to ``Password``.
+This is automatically set when setting :sip:ref:`~PyQt6.QtWidgets.QLineEdit.echoMode` to ``Password``.
 Note that setting ``ImhHiddenText`` does not change the echo mode.